stevenfontanella/microlens/README.md

   * In the very rare case of using `makeLensesWith` and having `generateUpdateableOptics` disabled, you'd have to apply `fromSimpleFold` and `fromSimpleGetter` to folds/getters you export.
 Same with fields that have a `forall.` in them.

+Otherwise, everything should work just fine without any code changes – the microlens API mirrors the lens API.

-This list might look big, but in reality it isn't and in the majority of cases you'll be able to migrate just fine.
-“If it compiles and you didn't have to change any type signatures, it works.”
+(The list might look big, but in reality it isn't and in the majority of cases you'll be able to migrate just fine.
+“If it compiles and you didn't have to change any type signatures, it works.”)

 If you're unsure, just open an issue in your project, mention me (@neongreen), and I'll look at your code and tell you whether it'll work or not.